FerretDB/FerretDB/README.md

 ## Quickstart

 These steps describe a quick local setup.
-They are not yet suitable for production use.
+They are not suitable for most production use-cases because they keep all data inside containers.

 1. Store the following in the `docker-compose.yml` file: